kulthoom12/word-quest/README.md

     - [Content](#content)
     - [Credits](#credits)

-This word guessing game is a simple and fun way to challenge your brain.
-The goal is to unscramble letters and guess the hidden word before time runs out.
-It’s designed to be quick to pick up but tricky enough to keep you hooked.
-You can use hints if you get stuck, but try to rely on them sparingly!
-Whether you’re practicing your vocabulary or just killing some time, this game offers an engaging way to stay sharp and entertained.
+**Word Quest** is a fast-paced word puzzle with a mystery twist.
+Unscramble letters to reveal the hidden word before time runs out.
+Inspired by detective stories, it challenges your focus and quick thinking while keeping gameplay fun and suspenseful.

 A live version of the project can be accessed here: [Word Quest](kulthoom12.github.io/Word-Quest/)